Malen off the mark as Reus helps Borussia Dortmund close gap on Bayern Munich | DW | 20.11.2021

 Dortmund have often been charged with blowing their rare chances to put pressure on Bayern Munich during the Bavarians' run of nine consecutive titles, so finding a way back from Roberto Massimo's fine equalizer felt critical ahead of a big few weeks.

+"It is an important win that should give us a lot of confidence and energy.
+We can live well with this result ahead of the weeks leading up to Christmas," coach Marco Rose said post-match.

-"We didn't really shine, but we fought," defender Mats Hummels told Sky, after the match.
+"We didn't really shine, but we fought," defender Mats Hummels told Sky after the game.
 "And it was another step in the right direction."

+"We have high expectations of ourselves.
+We saw yesterday's (Bayern) result.
+We did our duty and won our game.
+We are now right there at the top and we want to stay there," Rose added.

-Or perhaps not.
-Given the financial gulf between Bayern and the rest, there seems, broadly, to be an acceptance that BVB won't always be able to put a title run together, particularly given that their model relies so heavy on players high on talent and resale value, but low on experience.
+Though Rose has lofty ambitions, there is some sense from the outside that, given the financial gulf between Bayern and the rest, BVB won't always be able to put a title run together, particularly given that their model relies so heavy on players high on talent and resale value but low on experience.
+But competing is essential.

-At €30 million ($34 million), Dortmund's third biggest outlay in history, Malen broke the 'buy low, sell high' mould somewhat, meaning his goal drought in the Bundesliga brought more pressure.
+At €30 million ($34 million), Dortmund's third biggest outlay in history, Malen broke the "buy low, sell high" mold somewhat, meaning his goal drought in the Bundesliga brought more pressure.
 As did the injury to Haaland, who has so often been the man to bail Dortmund out of trouble.

 While the other man for a crisis, captain Reus, made the decisive intervention on Saturday, Malen's goal should at least provide the Dutchman with a boost to confidence that was clearly lacking when his mistimed a free header on goal in the first half.
 With the severity of Haaland's injury as unclear as his future, Rose needs his players, and his forwards in particular, to be clinical.
 And, ideally, a few injuries to clear up.